 Settlement just east of the coast road between Waitati and Waikouaiti.
-The former Seacliff mental hospital, which opened in 1884, was at the junction with the coast road.
+The former Seacliff mental hospital, which opened in 1884, was built on a side road.
 The hospital had over 500 inmates at its peak; the main building closed in 1958.

 The site is now Truby King reserve, named after Seacliff’s first superintendent.
 A scandal over the construction of the building – which was built on unstable ground – ruined the career of architect Robert Lawson.
 A replacement hospital, Cherry Farm, opened in 1954 on State Highway 1 just south of Waikouaiti.
 It closed in 1992.

 In 1942, in one of New Zealand’s worst fire disasters, 37 out of 39 patients in the locked Ward Five of Seacliff hospital died.
 For periods between 1947 and 1955 Janet Frame, one of New Zealand’s most accomplished writers, was a patient at Seacliff.
 She had been mistakenly diagnosed as schizophrenic.

 Settlement 27 km north of Dunedin, between Blueskin Bay and the ocean, with a 2013 population of 450.
 Sand dunes open onto an expansive ocean beach, part of which is the spit separating the bay from the open sea.